bayfrontmedia/bones/docs/utilities/app.md

 Returns value from a configuration array key using dot notation, with the first segment being the filename. (e.g.: filename.key)

+**Note:**

+Performance can be improved by caching config files.
+This should only be done in a production environment, where the configuration files will remain unchanged.

+Config files can be cached with the `php bones cache:save --config` console command.

+For more information, see [console commands](../usage/console.md).

 **Parameters:**

 - `$key` (string)